+What we use your sensitive personal data for

+The legal basis for doing so

+If you are a Wealth Management customer:

-What we use your sensitive personal The legal basis for doing so data for To carry out due diligence checks (background checks, such as sanctions checks), which may reveal political opinions or information about criminal convictions or offences It is in the wider public interest We may use your biometric data for some of the purposes set out in the previous table (for example, to detect and prevent fraud and money laundering, and to check your identity).
-We have your permission for any optional use of biometrics (such as your vocal pattern in voice recognition systems to identify you) It is in the wider public interest We may use information you've given us about your personal circumstances (including medical information) for some of the purposes set out in the previous table (for example, to settle complaints and answer questions, to help provide, manage and personalise our services, to apply for, or get quotations for, insurance products, flagging up special circumstances, such as needing to receive statements in Braille).
-It is in the public interest We have your permission to do so, such as placing markers on your account which tell us you are hard of hearing or have poor eyesight so need to receive a Braille statement
+To carry out due diligence checks (background checks, such as sanctions checks), which may reveal political opinions or information about criminal convictions or offences.

+It is in the wider public interest.

+We may use your biometric data for some of the purposes set out in the previous table (for example, to detect and prevent fraud and money laundering, and to check your identity).

+We have your permission for any optional use of biometrics (such as your vocal pattern in voice recognition systems to identify you)

+• It is in the wider public interest.

+We may use information you've given us about your personal circumstances (including medical information) for some of the purposes set out in the previous table.
+Examples include to:

+- It is in the wider public interest - settle complaints and answer questions - help provide, manage and personalise our services - help you apply for, or get quotations for, insurance products; and - flag up special circumstances, such as being bereaved or homeless, or needing adjustments to be made in order to receive or use services (for example, needing to receive statements in Braille). - We have your permission to do so, such as placing markers on your account which tell us you are hard of hearing or have poor eyesight so need to receive a Braille statement.

+• on criminal convictions to temporarily postpone your debt repayments and to help us consider other suitable repayment options for you.

+It is in the wider public interest.

-What we use your sensitive personal data for The legal basis for doing so To keep to laws and regulations that apply to us, and co-operate with regulators and law enforcement organisations It is in the wider public interest Where our systems analyse information which provides us with sensitive information (for example, mapping payments geographically so it shows you have spent time at a political party conference) We have your permission to do so
+To keep to laws and regulations that apply to us, and co-operate with regulators and law enforcement organisations.

+• It is in the wider public interest.

+Where our systems analyse information which provides us with sensitive information (for example, mapping payments geographically so it shows you have spent time at a political party conference).

+We have your permission to do so.

-We will send you messages by post, telephone, text message, email and other digital methods, including through our cash machines, apps, push notifications (messages that pop up on mobile devices), online banking services, and through new methods that may become available in the future.
+We will send you messages by post, telephone, text message, email and other digital methods, including through our cash machines, apps, push notifications (messages that pop up on mobile devices) or online banking services, and through new methods that may become available in the future.
 These messages may be:

-- to help you manage your account. - messages we must send to meet our regulatory obligations, such as about changes to your agreements, and to give you information on managing your money. - to keep you informed about the features and benefits of the products and services we provide to you; and - to tell you about products and services (including those of other companies) that may be of interest to you.
+- to help you manage your account - messages we must send to meet our regulatory obligations, such as about changes to your agreements, and to give you information on managing your money - · to keep you informed about the features and benefits of the products and services we provide to you; or - to tell you about products and services (including those of other companies) that may be of interest to you.

 These are marketing messages.
 You can ask us to stop or start sending you marketing messages at any time by writing to us, visiting a branch, calling us or, if you use online banking or the Barclays app, when you are logged in.

 We may ask you for permission to collect and use certain types of personal data when we have to do so by law (for example, when we process sensitive personal data or place cookies or similar technologies on devices or browsers).
-If we ask you for your permission to process your personal data, you can refuse, or withdraw your permission at any time, by using the details at the end of this privacy notice or, if in relation to cookies or similar, through the cookie policy on barclays.co.uk.
+If we ask you for permission to process your personal data, you can refuse, or withdraw your permission at any time, by using the details at the end of this privacy notice or, if in relation to cookies or similar, through the cookie policy on barclays.co.uk.